Cheap Life Insurance | Tips + 5 Best Providers

 • Avoid unnecessary riders.

-• If you smoke or chew tobacco, quit as soon as possible.
+• If you smoke or chew tobacco, consider quitting.

-• Work with an independent agent who can connect you with a wide variety of policies.
+• Work with an independent agent like us who can connect you with various policies.

-Finding the right company and reducing your risk to underwriters — that’s the recipe for getting cheap life insurance.
+Finding the right company and reducing your risk to underwriters is the recipe for getting cheap life insurance.